 The Australian Financial Complaints Authority or ‘AFCA’ is a new external dispute resolution (EDR) scheme to deal with complaints from consumers in the financial system.
-It will be operated by a not-for-profit company limited by guarantee authorised by the Minister for Revenue and Financial Services.
+It will be operated by a not-for-profit company limited by guarantee authorised by the responsible minister.

 AFCA replaces the three existing EDR schemes of the Financial Ombudsman Service (FOS), the Credit and Investments Ombudsman (CIO) and Superannuation Complaints Tribunal (SCT) so that consumers have access to a single EDR scheme.

 Membership of the company will be required under law or a licence condition of a financial firm.
 AFCA operations will be financed by contributions made by its members.
 The scheme will be free to consumers.
 AFCA will:

 The Minister for Revenue and Financial Services has appointed Helen Coonan as the inaugural AFCA chair.
 The other Board Members are listed below.

 Learn more about the AFCA Board members here.